krisbolton/krisbolton/_pages/futures.md

 * [Protocols for Open Futures]() (coming soon)

-In an industry where much of the talent is composed of freelancers, where few are retained or start within academia, and considering the necessity of remote-only practice, a new approach is required to access knowledge.
-I use the phrase *open futures* to refer to futures research which implements an altered approach to deal with these challenges.
-The results of research are made available to the security community.
+In the information security industry few individuals have contact with, or stay within academia,  talent is transient as individuals move, and considering remote-only practice, a new approach is required to access the knowledge within industry.
+I use the phrase *open futures* to refer to futures research which alters the traditional approach of academic-only experts to rebuff these challenges and improve access to knowledge.
+Open futures research is just that; participation has fewer barriers and the results of research are made available to the security community.

 ## Research